slopezpereyra/slopezpereyra.github.io/_posts/2024-07-17-OnVoluntaryDeath.md

 self-immolation—the few surviving men left the fort to die in battle.

 Gödel, who was paranoid, died of inanition out of fear of someone poisoning his food.
-Yukio Mishima, that exquisite writer, like many others before him, practiced *seppuku* when his attempted *coup d'état* failed.
+Yukio Mishima, that exquisite writer, practiced *seppuku* when his attempted *coup d'état* failed.
 Cato de Younger sought death in similar fashion: defeated by Caesar, he plunged his sword into his chest and tore his bowels with his hands.
 Seneca died a slow and